-Rebuilding an Array:
+Rebuilding an Array

 Rebuilding is the process of restoring data to a hard drive from other drives in the array.
-Rebuilding applies only to fault-tolerant arrays such as RAID 1, RAID 10, or RAID 5 arrays.
+Rebuilding applies only to fault-tolerant arrays such as RAID 1, RAID 5, or RAID 10 arrays.
 The procedures below assume a new drive is added to replace a failed drive to rebuild a RAID 1 array.
+(Note: The new drive must have equal or greater capacity than the old one.)

-Intel® ICH10R SATA controller:
+Intel ICH10R SATA controller:

 Turn off your computer and replace the failed hard drive with a new one.
 Restart your computer.
 Enabling Automatic Rebuild

-When the message "Press <Ctrl-1> to enter Configuration Utility" appears, press <Ctrl> + <l> to enter the RAID Configuration Utility.
+When the message "Press <Ctrl-I> to enter Configuration Utility" appears, press <Ctrl> + to enter the RAID Configuration Utility.
 The following screen appears after you enter the RAID Configuration Utility.

 Select the new hard drive to add into the array to be rebuilt and press <Enter>.
 The following screen appears, indicating that an automatic rebuild will be performed automatically after you enter the operating system (look for the Intel Storage Console icon in the notification area, which will show that a RAID volume is being rebuilt).
-If you do not enable automatic rebuild on this stage, you have to manually rebuild the array in the operating system (see the next for more details).
+If you do not enable automatic rebuild on this stage, you have to manually rebuild the array in the operating system (see the next page for more details).